 - To Offer artistic performances that, by extension, collaboratively enriches the lives of flowering musicians, our community, and the entire region of West Texas;

-- To Work cooperatively with the professional music organizations, other non-profit organizations, public/private schools and independent music teachers, institutions of higher education, and other community associations and businesses in a collaborative and continuous, collective effort to provide musical development for youth.
+- To Work cooperatively with the professional music organizations, other non-profit organizations, public/private schools and independent music teachers, composers, institutions of higher education, and other community associations, professionals, and businesses in a collaborative and continuous, collective effort to provide musical development, progress, and inspiration for youth.

 The Board continues to maintain that its purpose is to uphold YOL’s mission, to expand the program, and to responsibly supervise YOL’s budget.
 The budget is a public document available to anyone who wishes a copy.
 The Board further maintains its intention to fulfill this purpose in an open and transparent manner: all board meetings, minutes, and notes are open and available to the public upon request; board members are present at each YOL parent meeting to invite kind and welcoming inquiries of the programming and fiduciary management from parents of YOL students and community members.
 The goal continues to grow with and from community and parent involvement, and promotes the integrity of the organization’s leadership.